LanceKnight/Data-Visualization/README.md

 # vis-fall2018-assignments

-Description of assignments, boilerplate code, data
+Here you will find the assignments for CS 3891.06 / 5891.06 - Introduction to Visualization.
+Along with the assignments, boilerplate code and data will also be provided.
+Please see individual directories for assignment descriptions.